-This means it reaches its smoke point later than many commonly used cooking oils, like olive oil.
+A higher heat oil means it reaches its smoke point later than many commonly used cooking oils, like olive oil.
 It oxidizes less readily, is less likely to cause free-radical damage, and is ultimately more healthful at these higher temperatures.

 In France, as I understand it, they cook their eggs in clarified butter precisely because it won’t turn brown and overheat, retaining the integrity of the look and taste of the dish.
-(These concepts can be confusing to digest and are explained in detail in the Replenish PDX Fat or Fiction class.)

 It’s said to do this in several key ways, from stimulating and balancing the secretion of necessary stomach acid that facilitates the breakdown of our foods, especially our proteins, to helping to deliver the nutrients within the food to the cells.

 The Ayurvedic tradition would expand upon this list considerably.
 It’s the go-to substance for supporting immunity, healing wounds, improving mind power, softening the skin and remedying what ails you.